The Borlaug Institute for International Agriculture confronts global hunger from home via its international training program.

 “That’s one of the problems that the African people face,” McWhorter said.
 “Many of their countries are landlocked.
 Wild animals as well as nomadic herdsmen and tribesmen following the grass, tend sometimes not to honor the geographical boarders of countries.”

-Other training programs scheduled for 2013 will include a range of agricultural disciplines such as: cotton genetics and cytogenetics; the U.S. Biogas industry; zoonotic disease surveillance protocols; veterinary laboratory management and the scientific basis for food registration and clearance.
+Other training programs in 2013 included a range of agricultural disciplines like: cotton genetics and cytogenetics; the U.S. Biogas industry; zoonotic disease surveillance protocols; veterinary laboratory management and the scientific basis for food registration and clearance.

 The Borlaug Institute’s international training programs are dependent on experts from the academic departments of Texas A&M University such as: Soil and Crop Sciences; Biological and Agricultural Engineering; Nutrition and Food Science and Animal Science.
 Training program instructors also come from the College of Veterinary Medicine and Biomedical Science, the Texas A&M Veterinary Medical Diagnostic Lab and the National Center for Foreign Animal and Zoonotic Disease Defense.

-The Borlaug Institute — in tandem with partners like the U.S. Agency for International Development, the USDA, the U.S. Food and Drug Administration and a list of corporate and foreign government entities — expects to expand its 2013 training programs further as the year progresses.
+The Borlaug Institute — in tandem with partners like the U.S. Agency for International Development, the USDA, the U.S. Food and Drug Administration and a list of corporate and foreign government entities — expects to expand its 2013 training programs in 2014.

 Contact McWhorter or International Training Program Coordinator Eric Brenner for information on the Borlaug Institute for International Agriculture’s 2013 international training schedule.